Permafrost/Tundra/README.md

 ### tundra.list.document.key:replace

-Replaces all occurrences of the given [regular expression pattern] in each item's keys in the given IData document list with the replacement string.
+Replaces either the first or all occurrences of the given [regular expression pattern] in each item's keys in the given `IData[]` document list with the replacement string.

 #### Inputs:

-* `$list` is an IData document list to have all occurrences of the given [regular expression pattern] in each item's keys replaced.
+* `$list` is an `IData[]` document list to have occurrences of the given [regular expression pattern] in each item's keys replaced.
 * `$pattern` is the [regular expression pattern] to match against each key.
+If not specified, no replacement will occur.
 * `$replacement` is the replacement string to be substituted in each key wherever the given pattern is found.
 * `$literal?` is a boolean indicating if the replacement string should be treated as a literal string.
-If false, captured groups can be referred to with dollar-sign references, such as $1, and other special characters may need to be escaped.
+If `false`, captured groups can be referred to with dollar-sign references, such as `$1`, and other special characters may need to be escaped.
-  Defaults to false.
+  Defaults to `false`.
+* `$mode` is a choice of whether to replace all occurrences of the pattern, or just the first occurrence.
+If not specified, defaults to all occurrences.
-* `$recurse?` is an optional boolean indicating if embedded IData documents and IData document lists should also have occurrences of the pattern in their string values replaced.
-Defaults to false.
+* `$recurse?` is an optional boolean indicating if embedded `IData` documents and `IData[]` document lists should also have occurrences of the pattern in their keys replaced.
+  Defaults to `false`.

 #### Outputs:

-* `$list` is the given IData document list with all occurrences of the given [regular expression pattern] in each item's keys replaced with `$replacement`.
+* `$list` is the given `IData[]` document list with either the first or all occurrences of the given [regular expression pattern] in each item's keys replaced with `$replacement`.

 ---